hridcode/hridpaint/README.md

 # hridPaint

 hridPaint is an open-source vector graphic and photo editor.
 It is very minimalistic and easy to use, but has a surprising amount of power packed in.
+No more using MS Paint!

 ## Features

 - Shapes (rectangles, triangles, polygons, ellipses, lines, quadratic & cubic curves)
 - Images
 - Fill/stroke color and width
-- Text
 - Canvas zoom
 - Adjustable canvas size
 - PNG, JPEG, WEBP, SVG export
 - Project file export
 - Alignment/distribution tools
+- Object reordering
 - Effects (Blur, shadow, lighting, filters, adjustments, etc.)

 ## Notes